How to Celebrate the Chinese New Year in Charlotte

 It’s custom to share blessings with family and friends during the Spring Festival celebration.
 One way to do that is to gift them money in lucky red envelopes as a symbol of love and well wishes during Chinese New Year.

-Other customary gifts are tea and food, including fruit baskets with apples and oranges which symbolize safety and fortune.
-These gifts can be picked up in stores throughout the city, like East Charlotte’s Oriental Foods, South Charlotte’s Kim Anh Oriental Groceries & Gifts and North Charlotte’s New Century Oriental Food Supermarket.
+Other customary gifts include tea and food, like fruit baskets with apples and oranges which symbolize safety and fortune.
+These gifts can be picked up in stores throughout the Queen City, such as Oriental Foods in east Charlotte and Kim Anh Oriental Groceries & Gifts.